adinaamzarescu/Client-Server/README.md

 ## CLIENT - SERVER
 ### Copyright Adina-Amzarescu, 321CA

-This poject simulates a newsletter application.
+This project simulates a newsletter application.
 The main implementation was the server.

 * Server